 Following on from the development of our first successful social enterprise the Tower Hamlets Valeting Service we are planning to develop a number of new social enterprises in the coming year that will provide employment for young disabled job seekers.
-The last year has seen the development of the Haggerston Perk Café which has provided supported employment and training for 15 young disabled people who we will be supported into further employment and training opportunities.
+The previous year had seen the development of the Haggerston Perk Café which provided supported employment and training for 15 young disabled people who we have supported into further employment and training opportunities.
 In the coming year we will be seeking to open a new community café which will provide employment and training opportunities for a number of young disabled job seekers in day services.